 Chop up onions or leeks, peppers, mushrooms and spinach.
 This looks best if you use a variety of colours.
 I used spinach this time but parsley works too.
 Mushrooms release liquid so don’t use too many.

 Arrange the veggies evenly over top of the bread.
 Cube the ham and sprinkle over top of one dish.

 Shred the cheese and divide evenly over the top of each dish.
 Whisk the eggs and add Dijon, milk, salt and pepper.
 Pour evenly over each dish.
 The liquid should be about an inch from the top.
 Cover with plastic wrap and press down slightly.
 Refrigerate over night.

 In the morning preheat the oven to 325 degrees.
-Bake on the middle rack for about an hour until they’re puffed up and no longer jiggly in the centre.
+Bake the Overnight Breakfast on the middle rack for about an hour until it’s puffed up and no longer jiggly in the centre.
 If you’re making smaller sizes they’ll be done in 45-50 minutes.
 Let them rest for about 10 minutes before serving.
 They will deflate as they cool.

 Here’s the recipe: